AETC in Oregon

 Shelton, WA 98584

-The majority of HIV & AIDS cases have been reported in Multnomah County, which is home to 20% of the state’s population but accounts for 59% of people living with HIV/AIDS in the state.
+The majority of HIV & AIDS cases have been reported in Multnomah County, which is home to 19% of the state’s population but accounts for 55% of people living with HIV/AIDS in the state.
+People living in the Portland metropolitan area were more likely to be male and MSM than people living with HIV/AIDS in the rest of the state.
+Ten counties reported 50 or more people living with HIV infection at the end of 2011 (Multnomah, Clackamas, Deschutes, Douglas, Jackson, Josephine, Lane, Linn, Marion, and Washington).

 For more information, please contact the Oregon Department of Human Services HIV/STD/TB Programs.